VICIWUOHA/Java-BigQuery-API-ELT-and-Analytics/README.md

 - Transform the data to tabular format and store in a CSV file.
 - Load the data from the CSV file to a BigQuery table.

-The steps above are handled by the three public methods of the DataTransformer Class.
+The steps above are handled by the three public methods of the [**DataTransformer**](src/DataTransformer.java) Class.

 #### Step 1 : Extract Data from a REST API and Load to File Storage

-**getRuntime:** is a private helper method that returns the current date and time as a string which is later appended to the file name.
+- **getRuntime:** is a private helper method that returns the current date and time as a string which is later appended to file names.
 ````
 private static String getRuntime() {
     SimpleDateFormat formatter = new SimpleDateFormat("yyyy_MM_dd_HH_mm_ss");